e6Hub/app/README.md

 1. A clean installation of Windows 7 (w/o recent updates) have the black screen issue.
 Learn more about [this Electron issue](https://github.com/electron/electron/issues/19569).

 ### 🍎 macOS support
 We still looking for macOS testers, if you are a macOS user you can make a development build in your machine and let us know about it.
-If you want to provide private feedback reach out to the project author at Discord ( `saek#3000` )
+If you want to provide private feedback reach out to the project author at Discord ( you can find it at https://saek.work/contact )

 ## 💾 Development build
 ### 🚧 Requirements